Judging the Judges of America's Next Top Model

 Profession on ANTM: Professional Tyra

 Notable Post ANTM Career: ALSO a published author!
 Her 2011 hit, Modelland, is about a young girl, and I'm not making this up even a little, named "Tookie De La Crème," who has "untamable hair, large forehead, and gawky body."
 AKA it's Tyra.
 She never stops talking about her five-head.
-She's writing about herself.
 Duh.
 At one time she was developing a "comedy" show about her childhood called, you guessed it, "Fivehead."
 Unclear where we are with production on that one.

 She also managed to stop by Drag Race's Snatch Game!

 I LOVE ALT.
 He elevated the show at a time when the show did not deserve it.
 He was sweet and funny, and I truly love the way he discussed salons as if they exist in every American household.

 Cycles as a Primary Judge: 14-17